Contextual admissions policy

 Medicine

 We make contextual offers for our five-year medicine courses – A100 and A10L.
-If you meet the requirements for a contextual applicant and are successful at interview, your offer will be the contextual offer of AAB including an A in either biology or chemistry, with the other no lower than a B. Our IB requirements would be 35 points in total with 6,6,5 in Highers including 6 in either biology or chemistry, with the other no lower than HL 5.
+If you meet the requirements for a contextual applicant and are successful at interview, your offer will be the contextual offer of AAB including an A in either biology or chemistry, with the other no lower than a B. Our IB requirements would be 32 points in total including Biology and Chemistry achieved at Higher Level grade 6 and Higher Level grade 5 in any order.
+Alternatively, if you have achieved 6,6,5 in 3 Higher Level certificates, including Biology and Chemistry.
 Scores exclude the core component.

-If you won’t meet the entry requirements for the five-year courses, you can apply for our six-year foundation options – A108 and A18L.
-These courses are only open to applicants who meet the contextual admissions criteria detailed above.
-Your offer will be made using our standard entry requirements for our Medicine BMedSci and BMBS with a Foundation Year course (BBC).
+If you do not meet the GCSE requirements of the five-year courses, you may find our Foundation Year course more suitable - A108.
+This course is only open to applicants who meet the contextual admissions criteria detailed above.
+Your offer will be made using our standard entry requirements for our Medicine with a Foundation Year course (BBC).
+There are no further grade reductions.

 Veterinary medicine